allfed/ImportReliantIrrigation/README.md

 # ImportReliantIrrigation

+The repository is intended to estimate the change in irrigated area on a global scale when a long term loss of electricity or diesel occurs.
+The loss is considered based on current irrigation that is either reliant on electricity or diesel power to operate.

 **These data are global.
 A complex series of data manipulations were required to come to a reasonable estimate of the irrigation, and it should be considered a first pass with low confidence in any particular region.**

 ## Configuration